KingPotato77/COMP0004-Coursework---Patient-Managing-System/README.txt

 2. Run Main.java from your IDE or: java -cp target/classes uk.ac.ucl.main.Main
 3. Open browser to: http://localhost:8080

-*The application currently uses patients100.csv, but it works with any of the patient CSV files in the correct format.
+*The application currently uses patients100.csv, but it would work with any of the patient CSV files from the GitHub.
-To change it, replace 'patients100.csv' in:
+I have not inlcuded them in the data folder to keep the submission folder size small.
+To use them, as long as the data files are in the data folder, just replace the filename 'patients100.csv' with the correct name in:
 - ModelFactory.java (line 24)
 - EditPatientServlet.java (line 68)
 - ExportServlet.java (line 25)